Living with chronic illness or pain

 If you are struggling with any additional problems such as anxiety or depression, then a therapist can also help you to address these.

-For those who are currently self-isolating (and those who aren't) it can be hard to address emotional and mental health problems through commonly-suggested methods like socialising and exercise.
+For those who may be limiting their social contacts such as due to COVID it can be hard to address emotional and mental health problems through commonly-suggested methods like socialising and exercise.

 Nevertheless, there are many ways that can help to address any downward shifts, either in or out of lockdown.